-What do we do when we tell children about Jesus and kids question their beliefs years later?
+Making a decision for Christ or profession of faith is a special occasion.
+But what happens when we tell children about Jesus and then kids question their beliefs years later?

 My two older daughters both were baptized in kindergarten.
-Yes, they were both very young.
-I had the intention with both to encourage them to wait until they were older.
-However, both made decisions for Christ that I felt were genuine, both could explain the gospel in age-appropriate language, and both really were excited to go public with their faith.
-(You can see how excited Brenna was here.)
+Yes, they were very young.
+With both, I intended to encourage them to wait until they were older.
+However, each of them made a decision for Christ that I felt were genuine, both could explain the gospel in age-appropriate language, and both really were excited to go public with their faith.

-1. Don’t freak out and don’t dismiss their concerns.
+1. Don’t freak out and don’t dismiss kids’ concerns.

 2. Understand that most of the time this is a developmental issue, not a false salvation issue.